Major in Business Administration

 The finance concentration prepares students to make financial assessments and managerial decisions as well as plan and supervise financial activities for businesses and clients.
 Courses cover the theory and practice of managing financial aspects of businesses and organizations, including capital budgeting, investments, capital markets, financial institutions, and emerging financial instruments.
 With this background, students are prepared for lucrative careers such as financial managers, financial analysts, treasurers, controllers, credit managers, financial services representatives, stockbrokers, and more.

-Information Systems and Security (ISYS)
+Information Systems and Cyber Security (ISCS)

-The ISYS concentration is designed to prepare students to plan, design, engineer, and implement networks and information systems in today's modern electronic, mobile, and global environment.
+The ISCS concentration is designed to prepare students to plan, design, engineer, and implement secure networks and information systems in today's modern electronic, mobile, and global environment.
 Students learn how to manage information technologies and exploit their full potential while protecting the information assets and rights of individuals and organizations.
 The concentration prepares students for a career in a variety of organizations ranging from the end users to the creators of information systems to the guardians of information assets and the organization's electronic infrastructure.

 The management concentration explores the relationship of behavioral and quantitative management techniques in the application of human resources, production processes, and organizational development.
 This curriculum provides students with skills in communication and critical thinking leading to management careers in any organization.
 In addition, the management skills of planning, directing, motivating, and controlling are essential for achieving organizational goals.
 The management concentration not only prepares students for professional careers with a wide range of opportunities upon graduation, but it also provides a strong foundation for future graduate study in business.